apocalypse-revelation/Intelligent-Car-for-Arduino/README.md

 # Intelligent-Car-for-Arduino
-##This repository will demonstrate you two demo about Intelligence Car code by IDE,Arduino（C++）
+##This repository will demonstrate two demo about Intelligence Car code by IDE,Arduino（C++）